PSIA

 Students whose parents invest time in helping them to prepare are the ones most likely to succeed at PSIA.
 For students who compete as part of our school team, we require that one parent per household fulfill a volunteer shift on the day of the PSIA meet.
 Volunteers serve as graders, assistant directors for contests, and general helpers to make the day go smoothly for all involved.
 Events will run in individual classrooms throughout the school during the day, with awards given in individual classrooms instead of at one ceremony.
 Be aware your volunteer shift may occur at the same time as one of your children’s events.
 We will make every effort to accommodate you if possible.
 PSIA guidelines require at least one parent or guardian be present on the day of the event for each competing child (or family, if more than one child from your household joins our school team).

 In general, three students per grade level in 1st – 8th grade may compete in an event.
-For some events, there is a limit of three students per combined grade levels; visit our website for more specifics about events.
+For some events, there is a limit of three students per combined grade level; visit our website for more specifics about events.

 St. Mark’s Competitive Categories include: